 "Martin provides Teller with all the leftover numbers that Jake has thus far provided him, these numbers with the exception of the last three missing from Jake's list matching Teller's own list which he calls "the Amelia sequence", named after one of his former patients who he is trying to find.
 Teller knows that his sequence of numbers is still incomplete and wants Jake's help to complete the sequence in order to find Amelia.
 Martin is reluctant to let Teller speak to Jake at this time if only to stay under the radar of the authorities who want to find any reason to take Jake away.
 Meanwhile, Clea receives news that her schizophrenic mother, who she has not seen in six years, is in hospital for psychiatric evaluation following being picked up for shoplifting.
 Clea's mother is able to escape from the hospital.
 Based on Martin's recent stops, including at the hospital when Clea is there, and information from Clea about her mother's recent ramblings, the two believe that her mother has taken a young boy, now reported missing, confusing the child as her own.
 Martin and Clea embark on a quest to locate her mother and the missing boy, which requires Clea to revisit some painful memories from childhood.
 Their quest ends up being connected to a jazz aficionado working for a real estate developer he who is regretting his latest deal, an Asian lesbian couple who are trying to conceive a child through artificial insemination but who have so far been unsuccessful in this endeavor, and a recurring dream that Martin has of Jake on a playground swing."

-On this day in 2014, the BBC's clone drama Orphan Black returned to the airwaves with "Nature Under Constraint and Vexed."
-This served as the first episode to the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 2014 (in the U.S.), the BBC's clone drama Orphan Black returned to the airwaves with "Nature Under Constraint and Vexed."
+Officially, this served as the first episode to the program's second season, and here's the plot summary as provided by IMDB.com:

 "Sarah learns that Kira and Siobhan's disappearance is down to Rachel who wants her to come back.
 She manages to avoid Rachel's henchmen.
 Cosima decides she will research her own illness.
 Delphine finds herself under suspicion when she returns to the DYAD Institute.
 Alison is trying to get her family life in order.
 She's given up drinking and has gotten involved in community theater.
 She agrees to help Felix and Sarah by getting them an unregistered gun.
 When Sarah finally gets close to Rachel, she learns she needs to look elsewhere."